amar969/sendBirdAssignment/README.md

 1. In Assessments 1 and 2, we sent a message after creating new channels.
 If we do not send a message, the channels will not be displayed.
 Why does this occur?
 (5 points).

--> Because channels is a empty error.
+-> Because channels is an empty error.
+As per display rule {channel.lastMessage?.message} it will display only if message is present in the channel.
+Otherwise show nothing

 2. We can list channels without messages as well.
 How do we make this happen?
 (10 points).